 We will now develop a posteriori error bounds for several quantities of interest: the error in the optimal control, the error in the associated cost functional, and the error in a given linear output functional of the optimal solution.
-We note that the a posteriori error bounds are not only crucial to confirm the fidelity of the reduced basis solution of the optimal control solution, but are also an essential ingredient in the Greedy procedure to generate the reduced basis space Y_N .

 We start with the control and cost functional bounds in Section 3.1 and Section 3.2, respectively.
 In Section 3.3 we then propose a dual approach which considerably improves the convergence rate of our control error bound.
 The error bounds introduced are rigorous upper bounds for the true errors and are efficient to compute; we summarize the computational procedure in Section 3.4.
-Finally, we present the Greedy procedure to generate Y_N in Section 3.5.
+Finally, we present the Greedy procedure to generate $Y_N$ in Section 3.5.